 Drs.
-Todd H. Lanman and Jason M. Cuéllar, two of the country’s leading experts in Artificial Disc Replacement (ADR) are working to open an office in the area.
+Todd H. Lanman and Jason M. Cuéllar, two of the country’s leading experts in Artificial Disc Replacement (ADR) have opened an office in the area.
 These pioneering surgeons have decades of experience diagnosing, treating, and eliminating back pain through procedures like Advanced Disc Replacement (ADR) and mobility restoration surgeries.
 Learn more about (ADR) and what it could mean for you.

 Artificial disc replacement is the process of removing broken, worn, or damaged discs from within your spine and replacing them with synthetic versions that perform the same tasks.
 With this procedure, patients can reduce the amount of pain in their backs while improving their mobility.